Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 As a quick test to see whether you would benefit from balance exercises try standing on one leg with your eyes closed.
 If you can’t do it for one minute, you’ve got some work to do!

-Purpose: Improve balance and proprioception.
-This exercise helps your body learn the subtle adjustments needed for good balance
+This exercise helps to improve balance and proprioception and helps your body learn the subtle adjustments needed for good balance.

 Knee strengthening exercises should be challenging, but not painful.
 The more you do them, the stronger your muscles become and the easier the exercises are.
 It is important to work at the right level to get the best results without damaging your knee.